ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 ### Deploy and test the model
 {: #deploy_test_model}

-To test the deployed model, download the [test.zip](https://ibm.box.com/shared/static/mh3je6om9mo415bd5fdiehsbegn77rk1.zip) file, unzip and extract the `test` folder.
+To test the deployed model, **Download** the [test.zip](https://ibm.box.com/shared/static/ule6kf2vo6q0wafruxgqzyqzycd7hkb6.zip) file, unzip and extract the `test` folder.

 1. Once the training is completed, check the accuracy, model hyperparameters, precision and other details by clicking on **Model details**.
 2. Click on **Deploy model** to deploy the trained model.